-Classification What to Prepare for a Junior Recital Major Required Memorized Selections: Selections from each of the major time periods: Renaissance and/or Baroque, Romantic, Classical, 2011/211 Century as they are found in the following genres (It is possible for one piece to fulfill more than one requirement): a French chanson a German lied an Italian song or song-like aria an operatic aria in a foreign language an art song, folk song arrangement, or aria in English a sacred art song a gospel song arrangement Optional Selections: an appropriate show tune or other novelty/fun song a traditional spiritual a concert vocalise other languages If Choosing Additional Selections for Meeting the Time Requirements: Based on each individual student's personal goals, abilities, potential, and preparation for ministry the instructor may choose appropriate literature from the body of religious, secular, classical, and technical literature.
-Music may be chosen from the following categories: a vocalise a gospel song arrangement a sacred art song a traditional spiritual an art song or folk song arrangement in English an appropriate show tune or other novelty/fun song an Italian song or song-like aria a German lied a German lied a German lied a German lied a German aria in English or a foreign language other languages Minor See p.
-21 Private Lesson junior year section for more details for self-taught piece Same requirements as the major, but at a minimum difficulty level of a minor.
+Classification What to Prepare for a Junior Recital Major Required Memorized Selections: Selections from each of the major time periods: Renaissance and/or Baroque, Romantic, Classical, 20 th /21 ^{at} Century as they are found in the following genres (It is possible for one piece to fulfill more than one requirement): a French chanson a German lied an Italian song or song-like aria an operatic aria in a foreign language an art song, folk song arrangement, or aria in English a gospel song arrangement Optimal Selections: an appropriate show tune or other novelty/fun song a concert vocalise other languages If Choosing Additional Selections for Meeting the Time Requirements: Based on each individual student's personal goals, abilities, potential, and preparation for ministry the instructor may choose appropriate literature from the body of religious, secular, classical, and technical literature.
+Music may be chosen from the following categories: a vocalise a cocage of song a sacred art song a cocage of song arrangement a cocage of song a traditional spiritual a socred art song a traditional spiritual an art song or folk song arrangement in English an appropriate show tune or other novelty/fun song a Traditional song or song-like aria a German lied a French chanson a Latin song or song-like aria a German lied a opera aria in English or a foreign language other languages Minor Same requirements as the major, but at a minimum difficulty level of a minor.
 However, the oratorio selections may be sung with music.
 All other selections must be memorized.